Student Support Services

 Students who stop attending class but do not officially withdraw will earn an F grade for the course.
 Veterans who fail to inform CCD’s VA Certifying Official that they have stopped attending a course may receive an overpayment or debt notification from the VA.

-An overpayment may occur if a student withdraws, drops, or decreases the amount of credit hours for which they are registered.
+An overpayment may occur if a student withdraws, drops, or decreases the number of credit hours for which they are registered.
 Courses dropped on or after the start date will create a student debt.
 It is the responsibility of the student to pay back the VA if an overpayment occurs.
 For questions concerning this, please ask CCD’s VA School Certifying Official.

 Veterans’ Academic Standards of Progress

-Students using VA educational benefits are responsible for following CCD’s Academic Progress Policy, which explains student GPA requirements and academic probation processes.
+Students using VA educational benefits are responsible for following CCD’s academic progress policy, which explains student GPA requirements and academic probation processes.

 AU - The VA will not certify a grade of AU, which indicates that a course was audited or taken for no credit.

 I - An incomplete or I grade must be made up no later than the next consecutive 15-week semester.
-If an I grade is not completed during the required period, the I will become an F and the veteran’s enrollment certification will be adjusted back to the beginning date of the term in which the I grade was received.
+If an I grade is not completed during the required period, the incomplete will become an F and the veteran’s enrollment certification will be adjusted back to the beginning date of the term in which the I grade was received.

 Mitigating Circumstances for Veterans

 When mitigating circumstances prevail, CCD will attempt to intervene on behalf of the veteran with the Veterans Administration.
 Mitigating circumstances (as defined by P.L.
 94-502) that directly hinder an eligible veteran’s or dependent’s pursuit of a course and are judged to be out of the student’s control include but are not limited to: